-To help alleviate instances of illegal land use and development associated with truck parking and storage, Development Services and Enforcement and By-law Services staff worked together to prepare this report.
-This report recommends holding a public meeting on a Zoning By-law Amendment that aims to help curb illegal truck parking by increasing the supply of lands available for legal truck parking and support Brampton's long-term planning goals by ensuring community-compatible trucking infrastructure.
+To help alleviate instances of illegal land use and development associated with truck parking and storage, staff from Development Services & Design; Enforcement; and Bylaw Services; worked together to prepare Recommendation Report City Initiated Zoning By-law Amendment - Outdoor Storage Permissions for Truck Parking (Planning, Bld & Growth Mgt-2025-089).
+That report sought Council direction to hold a public meeting on a Zoning By-law Amendment that aims to help curb illegal truck parking by increasing the supply of lands available for legal truck parking and support Brampton's long-term planning goals by ensuring community-compatible trucking infrastructure.